kellyyliu/kellyyliu.github.io/_pages/about.md

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-My name is Yu Liu.
-I am a Ph.D. candidate.
-My current research interests include health economics and economics of education.
+I am a Ph.D. candidate in Economics at Tulane University.

+My research interests are in Health Economics, Economics of Education, Economics of Aging, and Applied Econometrics.

+In particular, I am interested in how socioeconomic determinants shape population health outcomes and the role of education in society.

+I am on the academic job market